petabridge/Petabridge.Phobos.Web/README.md

 # Petabridge.Phobos.Web
 _This repository contains the source code for the [Phobos Quickstart Tutorial, which you can read here](https://phobos.petabridge.com/articles/quickstart.html)_.

-> NOTE: this solution uses the [shared Phobos + Prometheus Akka.Cluster dashboard for Grafana built by Petabridge](https://phobos.petabridge.com/articles/dashboards/prometheus-dashboard.html), which you can install in your own application via Grafana Cloud here: https://grafana.com/grafana/dashboards/13775
+> NOTE: this solution uses the [shared Phobos + Prometheus Akka.Cluster dashboard for Grafana built by Petabridge](https://phobos.petabridge.com/articles/dashboards/prometheus-dashboard.html#phobos-2x), which you can install in your own application via Grafana Cloud here: https://grafana.com/grafana/dashboards/15637 and here https://grafana.com/grafana/dashboards/15638

+> This sample has been updated for [Phobos 2.x and OpenTelemetry](https://phobos.petabridge.com/articles/releases/whats-new-in-phobos-2.0.0.html) - if you need access to the old 1.x version of this sample please see https://github.com/petabridge/Petabridge.Phobos.Web/tree/1.x

 This project is a ready-made solution for testing [Phobos](https://phobos.petabridge.com/) in a real production environment using the following technologies: